Boliviana de Aviación: Former fleet

 Since its inception, Boliviana de Aviación has operated the following aircraft:

-Antonov An-148
+Fleet development

+Boliviana de Aviación started operations with two Boeing 737-300s.
+On 29 September 2009, BoA announced the arrival of its 3rd Boeing 737.
+On 14 April 2010, BoA received its 4th Boeing 737.
+In April 2011, BoA received its 5th Boeing 737.
+President Evo Morales celebrated the new acquisition and emphasized the positive results in the coverage of the internal market.
+On 14 September 2014, BoA announced the arrival of its first Boeing 767-300ER.
+On May 4 2023, BoA acquired its first two Airbus A330-200s as part of the airline's long-haul fleet modernization program.
+The Airbus A330 aircraft replaced the older Boeing 767-300ERs.

-The Bolivian Government and the Russian ambassador were negotiating the acquisition of the Antonov An-148 for official and civil uses.
+In 2013, the Bolivian Government and the Russian ambassador were negotiating the acquisition of the Antonov An-148 for official and civil uses.
 Bolivia was interested in acquiring eight planes, one as the presidential carrier and seven to the state-owned airlines which are Boliviana de Aviación and Transporte Aéreo Militar.
 According to the negotiation, BoA would have received four planes and TAM three planes of this type.

 However, the negotiation depended on the cooperative advances between the Bolivian and Russian governments as regards a credit for US$250 million.
 Such plan has been postponed/canceled due to economic and technical unviability.
+In 2018, the Federal Service for Supervision of Transport grounded all Antonov An-148 aircraft citing safety concerns.